TianpeiLuke/nlp-pipeline/slipbox/project_planning/specification_driven_xgboost_pipeline_plan.md

 Implemented `AbstractPipelineTemplate` class to provide a consistent foundation for all pipeline templates.
 This reduces code duplication across templates and enforces a standard approach to pipeline generation.

+#### 4. Property Reference Handling Cleanup

+Consolidated property reference handling mechanisms and removed redundant code:

+- Removed the redundant `property_reference_wrapper.py` module from `src/v2/pipeline_builder`
+- Deleted multiple redundant documentation files in favor of a single comprehensive document
+- Consolidated all property reference documentation in `slipbox/v2/pipeline_design/enhanced_property_reference.md`
+- Removed the `handle_property_reference` method from `StepBuilderBase`
+- Updated all step builders to use inputs directly, letting the PipelineAssembler handle property references
+- Enhanced the `PropertyReference` class with robust `to_runtime_property()` method for correct property path navigation

+These changes address the root cause of the `'dict' object has no attribute 'decode'` error that occurred during pipeline execution by ensuring proper use of SageMaker's native property reference system.
+The solution:

+- Simplifies the codebase by eliminating multiple competing solutions
+- Standardizes on a single approach to property reference handling
+- Improves maintainability by centralizing property reference logic
+- Ensures correct behavior during pipeline validation and execution

 ### Dependency Injection Approach

 Following the [Remove Global Singletons](./2025-07-08_remove_global_singletons.md) plan, the enhanced pipeline builder now uses dependency injection instead of global singletons: